-All people working with the cryostat should have instruction on the safe handling of cryogenic liquids and familiarise themselves with the laboratory safety code RALSC10 which can be found on http://www-internal.clrc.ac.uk/staff/notices/ral\safety\code.
+All people working with the cryostat should have instruction on the safe handling of cryogenic liquids and familiarise themselves with the laboratory safety code RALSC10 which can be found on http://www-internal.clrc.ac.uk/staff/notices/ral_safety_codes.
 The safety code must be followed at all times when handling cryogenic liquids.
 A risk assessment shall be performed before operating the cryostat.

 The personal oxygen monitors provided must be used when entering the lab when the cryostat is cold.
-These are calibrated annually.
+These are calibrated every 6 months by the manufacturers (crowcon in Abingdon).